mark-meyer/jheap/README.md

 let smallest = h.pop() // --> 1
 ```

-The heap supports the iterator protocol so this works as almost expected.
+The heap supports the iterator protocol so this works (almost) as expected.
 However **these are destructive** becuase it pops the root off the heap as it iterates:
 ``` js
 /* create new heap */
 let h = Heap.fromArray([2, 5, 7, 1, 8])